-The Central Sweden Projects comprise four early-stage exploration projects at Kullberget, Kramsta, Simesvallen and Sumåssjön with a combined area of 197.2 km2 and covering various mafic sills and intrusive bodies associated with the Ljusdal Batholith (LJB), a composite granitoid body extending over an area of approximately 130 km x 100 km and which has been intruded by iron-titanium-vanadium mineralised mafic intrusions.
-Previous exploration has outlined a number of prospective targets which were the subject of historical mineral estimates at Sumåssjön and Simesvallen, while historical trial mining occurred at Kullberget-Storåsen and a well-defined magnetic geophysical anomaly is defined at Kramsta.
+The Central Sweden Projects comprise three early-stage exploration projects at Sumåssjön, Simesvallen and Kullberget.
+The projects cover various mafic sills and intrusive bodies associated with the Ljusdal Batholith (LJB), a composite granitoid body extending over an area of approximately 130 km x 100 km and which has been intruded by iron-titanium-vanadium mineralised mafic intrusions.
+Previous exploration has outlined a number of prospective targets which were the subject of historical mineral estimates at Sumåssjön and Simesvallen, while historical trial mining occurred at Kullberget-Storåsen.

 The Sumåssjön Project area contains two major mafic units, represented by: